synthesisASU/TorroidalFlows/readme.md

 Once Max is installed, unzip the project folder and open Toroidemo.maxproj.

+# Controls

 ## Keyboard Controls

 Controls for many of the functions in the visualization are bound to the keyboard.

-General Controls
+### General Controls
  - Q   - Reset the simulation
  - R   - Reset the camera angle
  - A   - Pause / Resume the rendering context
  - P   - Pause / Resume the simulation
  - ESC - Toggle fullscreen display

-Tracer Particle Controls
+### Tracer Particle Controls
  - Up Arrow   - Increase Placement Radius
  - Down Arrow - Decrease Placement Radius
- - Tab        - Show Placement Radius
+ - Tab        - Show Placement Radius & Tracer preview point
  - Space      - Place Tracer
  - W          - Clear Particles

 Presets can be called up by typing the number and hitting enter.
 (Only available on numpad currently)

+## Mouse Controls

+### Rotating the Simulation
+Click and drag inside of the simulation window to rotate.
+To snap back to the overhead view point, press the R key.

+### Setting the Tracer Starting Position
+To modify where the tracers will start in the simulation, hold the TAB key and then click and drag within the window.
+You should see the placement cylinder appear with the preview point on the surface of the cylinder.
+Drag left to right in order to rotate the point around the cylinder.
+Dragging up and down will change the starting position’s point on the Z axis.

 # Explanation of Parameters